oraichain/oraichain-static-files/mainnet-static-files/Validator-fast.md

 Please exit the container and follow the below steps to start the nodes

-## List of genesis and trusted sentry nodes that you can connect to
+## List of seed & sentry nodes that you can connect to

 ```bash
 0baa806b3a4dd17be6e06369d899f140c3897d6e@18.223.242.70:26656